sofa-framework/doc/components/collision/geometry/tetrahedroncollisionmodel.md

 <!-- generate_doc -->
 # TetrahedronCollisionModel

-collision model using a tetrahedral mesh, as described in BaseMeshTopology
+Collision model using a tetrahedral mesh, as described in BaseMeshTopology.

 __Target__: Sofa.Component.Collision.Geometry